-Hughan’s part time business…If you live in the UK or Ireland, this is maybe a fantastic way for you to donate money to our charity for FREE and make savings on your household expenses at the same time!
+We have found a way to raise funds for FREE…If you live in the UK or Ireland, this is maybe a fantastic way for you to donate money to our charity for FREE.
 Please click on the ‘Community Fundraiser’ link below the video to find out more.
 Thank you!

 Donate to Our Charity

-We are currently collecting money for Deaf children around the world and would love for you to get involved!
+We are currently raising money to help Deaf children around the world and would love for you to get involved!
 Please feel free to donate money to this amazing cause and help bring both hearing and speech to children around the world!

 Helping other parents with hearing impaired children through our own experience…